MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/test.md

 ---

-# Test
+# Test - Sample Swift App and Tutorials

-We've included XCUITests with the sample app.
+XCUITests are included with the sample app.
 In this tutorial, you will learn to run the UI tests using Mobile Center.

 First, follow the [getting started tutorial](getting-started.md) to set up the sample app.